xenloops/securityKB/ai_llm.md

 ## Model Controls

+Implementing model-specific controls ensures the safe and compliant deployment of LLMs.
+This includes fine-tuning configurations, mitigating bias, and restricting functionalities that could lead to unintended or harmful outcomes.

 * Establish secure coding practices to prevent the integration of vulnerabilities due to incorrect code suggestions.
 * Thoroughly vet any extensions which include functions that are not needed for the intended operation of the system (e.g. an extension used includes the ability to modify and delete documents in a repository or run a specific shell command but fails to prevent other shell commands).